Oasis are a band like no other – the reunion hype is fully justified

 Editor

-Maybe… definitely?
-Almost 30 years to the day since the release of Oasis’s debut album, it seems beyond doubt that the news fans have been dreaming of for 15 years is about to land.
-Yesterday, both Noel and Liam Gallagher (and the official Oasis account) tweeted a time and date written in the rock band’s font: 8am, 27/08/2024.
+Maybe… definitely!
+Almost 30 years to the day since the release of Oasis’s debut album, the news fans have been dreaming of for 15 years has arrived.
+Brothers Liam and Noel confirmed that their long-standing rift had been healed, and they would reunite for a string of stadium shows in 2025.

-Early reports might have jumped the gun a tad, but a string of live shows next year seem like a certainty if a reunion is in fact what we are getting.
+Early reports about a Glastonbury headliner slot might have jumped the gun a tad, but stadium shows have been confirmed for Manchester, London, Edinburgh and Dublin next year.
 No one is exactly crying out for a new Oasis album (although that would be interesting), but there are thousands, if not millions, of fans who would give their right arm for a ticket to see the band play Wembley Stadium in London or Heaton Park in Manchester.

-Naysayers might ask why reports of a band reunion are generating so much hype, when plenty of their Britpop peers have done the same in recent years.
+Naysayers might ask why a band reunion is generating so much hype, when plenty of their Britpop peers have done the same in recent years.
 Blur returned to Wembley Stadium in July 2023, the same month that Pulp sold out Finsbury Park as part of their massive UK tour.

 Of course, there are the songs.
 I defy anyone not to be stirred by the acoustic intro of “Wonderwall”, or roar along to the chorus of “Cigarettes and Alcohol”.
 I never got to see Oasis live, but I did end up standing on a chair (I know, I know) for a particularly soused rendition of the latter at the NME Awards in 2018, where Liam had just been handed the Godlike Genius award.
 Yes, they were gobby in the press and on the street, but the songwriting carried with it a sense of community.
 Anyone could go along to a gig solo and find themselves with a drunken arm thrown affectionately around their shoulders.
 Liam’s unmistakable holler – a kind of sneering, fists-raised yowl – still makes the hairs on the back of your neck stand up.